Downeastrussell/Spend-It/README.md

 One of the best features of this app is that the user can search all Locations by City.
 So if a user finds themselves in a particular City and isn't sure where they can spend their Cryptocurrency, the user can check the app and easily locate all the Businesses in their current City, whether it be hotels, restaurants or grocery stores.

 Technologies:
-C#/ASP.NET w/Entity and Identity
+C#/ASP.NET w/Entity Framework and Identity

-This site is live at: https://spendit.com

 TO GET THIS PROJECT-
 Requirements: Microsoft.NET Framework and Visual Studio